Skip to main content

 Trick-or-Treating Events

-Brick or Treat: Monster Party at LEGOLAND Discovery Center
+Brick or Treat: Monster Party at Legoland

-Through Thursday, October 31, 2024
+Through Friday, October 31, 2025

-This plastic-brick paradise lights up the jack-o’-lanterns with plenty of kid-friendly Halloween goodness.
 Activities include monster-themed games, a potion-making experience, a creepy scavenger hunt, a 4D (!?) movie and trick-or-treating.
-General admission tickets are required.

 Where: LEGOLAND Discovery Center Philadelphia, 500 W. Germantown Pike, Plymouth Meeting, PA